 - Diaper bag

-- A limited amount of duty-free merchandise or food purchased in the airport
+- Food or merchandise purchased in the airport

-- Assistive devices (a cane, one set of crutches, prescription medications and any medical devices needed to administer the medications, a portable oxygen concentrator (POC), etc.)
+- Assistive devices (collapsible wheelchair, cane, one set of crutches, medical devices needed to administer prescription medications, portable oxygen concentrator, etc.)